billingcat/crm/Readme.md

 - Open Source and SaaS

 >  Note: billingcat is currently available **only in German** (source code and user interface).
-> "billingcat" is a registered trademark of [Your Company / Name].
+> "billingcat" is a registered trademark of Patrick Gundlach.

 ---